wlowrimore/vandy_bc_weather_dash_chlng_06_2022/README.md

 ### Contributing:

 If you would like to contribute, create a pull request, work your magic, and submit your contribution back to me.
-I will contact you via email after reviewing your submition.
+I will contact you via email after reviewing your submission.

 ### Questions: